When to go

-My treatment regime consisted of adding about half a teaspoon of alum to 5 litres of river water in a bucket and stirring thoroughly.
+My treatment regime consisted of adding about a quarter teaspoon of alum to 10 litres of river water in a bucket and stirring thoroughly.
 You should start to see some coagulation after 5-10 minutes otherwise add a bit more alum, allow to settle for a few hours (or preferably overnight).
+The dosage rate will require a bit of trial and error.
+More turbid water may require a bit more alum or a longer settling time.
+Apparently the pH of the water will also affect the rate of settling.
 Carefully decant or scoop off the clear water.
 Sterilize the clear water by filtration, chlorine (or equivalent) tablets, UV or by boiling.
 I generally used Aquatab chlorine tablets.
 The treated water tasted fine.

 However, late in the trip when the weather started to get hot, I noticed some blue-green algae starting to form on the surface in some parts of the river.
 At about this time the treated water started tasting rather earthy and unpleasant as drinking water but OK for cooking or made up drinks.
 This only lasted whilst the weather was hot.
 Instead of using chlorine tablets I filtered the water.
 This may have removed some of the unpleasant taste.
 I also noted that the earthy taste was even worse in the town water at Pooncarie than the river water that I had treated!